dharganesh/rajesh/README.md

-# rajesh is a star.
+# rajesh is a star.he lived in mumbai.